 - Season with salt and pepper and serve.

 Slow cooker instructions

-Season chicken with salt and pepper and add the the slow cooker.
-THe chicken breast can be cooked whole and cut after cooking or cut into bite sized pieces before so it’s ready to serve immediately after cooking.
+- Season chicken with salt and pepper and add to the slow cooker.
+The chicken breast can be cooked whole and cut after cooking or cut into bite sized pieces before so it's ready to serve immediately after cooking.

 - Stir in the remaining ingredients and cover.
 Cook on low heat for 6 to 8 hours.
 If cooking the chicken breast whole, remove the cooked chicken and cut into bite-sized pieces then stir back into the soup.

 - Give a final season of salt and pepper to taste and serve!